Kailash51/-Simple-E-commerce-Inventory-Management-System/README.md

 Develop a simple inventory management system for an e-commerce platform using Java.
 The system should include basic functionalities such as adding, updating and removing products, and checking the available stock.
-Use GitHub Copilot to assist in generating code for implementing different operations and handling edge cases.